 What is a Memoir?

 Memoir comes from the French word mémoire, meaning memory or reminiscence.
 Similar to an autobiography, a memoir is the story of a person’s life written by that person.
 These life stories are often from diary entries either from a first-person account or from a close family member or friend with access to personal diaries.

-The difference between a memoir and autobiography is that a memoir focuses on reflection and establishing an emotional connection, rather than simply presenting the facts around their life.
+The difference between a memoir vs. an autobiography is that a memoir focuses on reflection and establishing an emotional connection, rather than simply presenting the facts around their life.
 The author uses their personal knowledge to tell an intimate and emotional story about the private or public happenings in their life.
 The author could be the person in the story, or it can be written by a close family member or friend who knew the subject person intimately.
 The topic is intentionally focused and does not include biographical or chronological aspects of the author’s life unless they are meaningful and relevant to the story.

 Examples of famous memoirs include:

 - Angela’s Ashes by Frank McCourt